-Standard 7 was not included in the assessment as the Association are not currently undertaking organisational or constitutional change.
-However, if the Association will be reviewing compliance with this Standard during 2020 due to the planned revision of our Rules (constitution) and for the potential transfer of engagements from Kendoon Housing Association.
-The outcome will be added to our compliance evidence bank.
+Standard 7 was not fully included in the assessment at this time as the Association was not currently undertaking organisational or constitutional change.
+However, the Association included an assessment of Standard 7 during the 2020 compliance review due to the planned revision of our Rules (constitution) and for the potential transfer of engagements from Kendoon Housing Association.